 Are you still rocking your baby to sleep each night, or worse, multiple times per night?
 Or perhaps you’re pregnant and wondering how to ensure that the little one who’s currently hosting a rave in your womb will sleep like a baby when he or she comes into the world?

 Just call “S.O.S.”.
 Yup.
 That’s Save Our Sleep, a series of baby and toddler sleep solutions created by Tizzie Hall, the International Baby Whisperer.
-This Irish childcare expert and author will be in Singapore next month to show parents here how to help their babies sleep through the night – every night.
+This Irish childcare expert and author shares how parents can help their babies sleep through the night — every night.